 AHAs, also known as alpha-hydroxy acids, are essential for achieving a balanced skin tone and smoother skin.
 Esteemed by skincare enthusiasts and supported by research, these acids have been proven to effectively address signs of ageing and remove dead skin cells, leading to improved texture.

 AHAs act as gentle chemical exfoliants, loosening the bonds between outer skin cells.
 This prompts the removal of dry cells, revealing a vibrant complexion underneath (2).
 Shedding old cells exposes a fresh layer, boosting cell regeneration for smoother texture and diminished wrinkles (2).
-Additionally, AHAs can stimulate collagen and hyaluronic acid production, enhancing suppleness and hydration (3), for a rejuvenating experience.

 Since 1974, AHAs have excelled in skincare and are now regarded as skincare powerhouses, acclaimed for their ability to smooth, soften, and minimise fine lines (1).
-In products like Ilumaé’s AHA Night Serum and Intensive Nightly Retinal Crème, AHAs including mandelic, lactic, and glycolic acid work in synergy to reveal a more youthful complexion.

 Supported by clinical evidence, a study showed lactic acid concentrations at 5% and 12% improved firmness, texture, smoothness, and reduced fine lines and wrinkles (4).
 A double-blind trial highlighted 5% glycolic acid's effectiveness for age-related improvements when applied daily for three months (5).
-In short, regular AHAs use provides unrivalled smoothness, radiant tone, and refined texture.

 AHAs are safe and effective for all skin types, as highlighted in extensive research (6).